 Professor MacQueen's research and teaching focus on three major areas: (1) the history of law; (2) the private law of obligations; and (3) intellectual property.

-Professor Elspeth Christie Reid, Professor of Scottish Private Law
+Professor Elspeth Christie Reid, Personal Chair in Scottish Private Law (on sabbatical, semester 2, 2018/19 academic year)

 Professor Reid's main research interests are in Scottish private law.
 She is currently working on a monograph for Edinburgh University Press on The Scots Law of Delict.